 7. Best solo travel destinations – Malaysia

 Your first stop in Malaysia will probably be the busy capital of Kuala Lumpur, which has world-famous food markets and glamorous rooftop bars (I recommend the Heli Lounge Bar for amazing views of the Petronas Towers).
 For beaches, the island of Langkawi is a must.
-And for quaint old-town charm and Malaysian heritage food and architecture, check out Penang and Malacca.
+And for the quaint old-town charm and Malaysian heritage food and architecture, check out Penang and Malacca.
 If you visit, you must try Nyonya cuisine, which is a mix of Chinese and Malay cooking.
-Finally, the huge island of Borneo is renowned for its beaches, rainforest and wildlife, including orangutans.
+Finally, the huge island of Borneo is renowned for its beaches, rainforest, and wildlife, including orangutans.

 – Marie, Temples and Treehouses

 Located at the foot of the imposing Himalayan Range, Nepal is a small country but with a very diverse heritage.
 Traveling in Nepal, one has the chance to experience medieval Newari towns with wooden pagoda temples and royal palaces, as well as treks in the breathtaking scenery.
 Kathmandu and Pokhara are the two main tourist towns of Nepal, but there’s also the colorful Patan or medieval Bhaktapur which are worth a visit for curious travelers.

 Dal Bhat (steamed rice with lentil soup and spicy sauce) is the traditional dish in Nepal and you will find it everywhere, in each eatery or restaurant featuring Nepali food.
 However, momos (steamed dumplings stuffed with spicy vegetables or chicken) are also popular.
 If you prefer something less spicy, then chowimen (Nepalese spaghetti with vegetables and chicken meat) might be the best choice for you (and it was for me).